The Hydraulophone: An Instrument Played by Flowing Water

 All hydraulophones work in the same fundamental way, but they vary considerably in their sound producing devices.
 The Nessie shown in the video above has acoustic enhancements to make the sound more musical.

 Other Types of Hydraulophones

-Some instruments use electronics to ampify the sound.
-In these instruments, the water turbulence created when a person presses on a hole and changes the water current produces a sound of its own, but this sound is weak.
+Some instruments use electronics to amplify the sound.
+In these instruments, the turbulence created when a person presses on a hole and changes the water current produces a sound of its own, but this sound is weak.
 It's picked up and amplified by a hydrophone (an underwater microphone) and then sent to a computer, which plays the sound.

 Hot tubs containing hydraulophones are fun for creative relaxation.
-Since the hydraulist (the musician) is immersed in the liquid used to make the sound, the instrument is often called a balnaphone.
+Since the hydraulist is immersed in the liquid used to make the sound, the instrument is often called a balnaphone.
 This name is derived from "balnea", an Ancient Greek word for bath.

 The Callioflute: A Hydraulophone Combined With a Calliope

 A calliope is an instrument that sends steam into whistles.
 A row (or rows) of whistles of different sizes makes up the instrument.
 The calliope plays a tune based on the whistles that receive the steam.
 Both pitch and duration of the sound can be controlled.
 Some calliopes are driven by compressed air instead of steam.

 A callioflute is a combination of a calliope and a hydraulophone.
 The player stops a jet of water with a finger, as in a regular hydraulophone.
 The water is then rapidly heated and converted to steam.
 The steam travels into a whistle to produce a sound.
 Like the hydraulophone, the callioflute was created by Steve Mann.
 Combinations of a hydraulophone with other instruments have been created.